 Lastly, are surface spoons.
 There would be the type of spoons used for larger fish like pike; they float upward towards the surface of the water.
 When using them, you should make sure that the rod’s tip is directed towards the spoon.

-Things to Consider for Spoon Surf Fishing
+Things to Consider When Using A Spoon Lure

 Sometimes when fishing, we don’t think about the little things that make all the difference.
 Some things to consider if you have trouble surface fishing with spoons would be things like: